 How to Decide Whether to Use Affect or Effect

-Affecting change and effecting change are not the same.
+Additionally, affecting change and effecting change are not the same.
 Affecting change means that the change was already in progress when an external force acted on it.
 Effecting change means that an external force caused the change.

-Affectation Versus Effect
+One last difference in use: Affectation Versus Effect

 For the most part, it's pretty simple.
 It can get complicated when you factor in the words that are derived from affect, like affectation.
 But even then, this shouldn't pose too much of a challenge.